jon-harper/E34M1/docs/assembly/belts.md

 Now we can secure the belts.
 Note that if the belts are removed later, the hotend mount must be removed to re-install the belts.

+!!! note "Note: Belt Lengths"
+    Best practice is to have the same amount of belt under tension for top and bottom belts.
+To do this:

+    1. The belts should be cut to the same length.
+    2. The ends of the upper and lower belt should be even on both sides of the toolhead.

 ## Parts

 | Part | Qty |